 These are funds designed for professional, high net worth or experienced investors.
 EIF's are registered in accordance with the EIF regime established under The Financial Services (Experienced Investor Funds) Regulations 2012.
 The EIF regime is reliant on Experienced Investor Fund Directors and other licensed service providers.

 The board of an EIF must have at least two licensed EIF directors appointed.
 Where EIF directors have restricted licences they may not be the only EIF directors to a fund.

-Funds will only be permitted to be set up as Protected Cell Companies if the FSC is satisfied that the associated risks are reduced.
+Funds will only be permitted to be set up as Protected Cell Companies if the GFSC is satisfied that the associated risks are reduced.